kinvolk/lokomotive/docs/configuration-reference/components/cluster-autoscaler.md

 ## Prerequisites

-* A Lokomotive cluster accessible via `kubectl` deployed on Packet.
+* A Lokomotive cluster accessible via `kubectl` deployed on Equinix Metal.

 * For existing worker nodes in the cluster, you need to tag them manually for the Cluster Autoscaler to consider.